Kotlin/kotlin-spec/docs/src/md/kotlin.core/inheritance.md

 ## Inheritance

-TODO(This is a stub)
+Kotlin is an object-oriented language with its object model based on **inheritance**.

 ### Classifier type inheritance

-Kotlin is an object-oriented language with its object model based on **inheritance**.
 Classifier types may be inherited from each other: the type inherited *from* is called the *base type*, while the type which inherits the base type is called the *derived type*.
 The following limitations are imposed on the possible inheritance structure.

 A class or object type is allowed to inherit from only one class type (called its **direct superclass**) and multiple interface types.